ppt34/Segment-Anything-Model-for-Smart-Recycling-object-detection/README.md

-# Segment-Anything-Model for recycling object detection
+# Segment-Anything-Model for Smart Recycling object detection

 This repo includes:
 - Notebooks that use the Segment-Anything-Model to create a dataset of image segments